 FOR THE LOVE OF CONCH

-This 25 minute educational documentary will show how this colorful mollusk is the jewel of the Bahamas archipelago.
-The film will depict how this creature has become an endangered species in the wider Caribbean due to over harvesting.
-For the Love of Conch will reveal the unique life story of the beautiful Queen Conch and show the basic biology, reproduction, and behavior of this age-old creature found in 16 Caribbean nations.
+This educational documentary shows how this colorful mollusk is the jewel of the Bahamas archipelago.
+The film depicts how this creature has become an endangered species in the wider Caribbean due to over harvesting.
+For the Love of Conch reveals the unique life story of the beautiful Queen Conch and show the basic biology, reproduction, and behavior of this age-old creature found in 16 Caribbean nations.

-For the Love of Conch will be released next year to hundreds of schools and communities across the Bahamas as was accomplished in cooperation with the Bahamas National Trust and the Ministry of Education of our last documentary, Islands of Life.
+For the Love of Conch was released in 021 to hundreds of schools and communities across the Bahamas as was accomplished in cooperation with the Bahamas National Trust and the Ministry of Education of our last documentary, Islands of Life.

 For the Love of Conch will also be seen nationwide with ZNS broadcasts that will part of a prolonged “conch-servation” campaign to preserve the conch for future generations.